 Cotton and other synthetic materials are used to line the inside of the cast to make it soft and to provide padding around bony areas, such as the wrist or elbow.

 Special waterproof cast liners may be used under a fiberglass cast, allowing the child to get the cast wet.
-Consult your child's doctor for special cast care instructions for this type of cast.
+Talk with your child's healthcare provider for special cast care instructions for this type of cast.

 Below is a description of the various types of casts, the location of the body they are applied, and their general function.